-In the college application, a student includes the transcript (a document that lists courses taken and grades a year’s end, honors notations, and so on).
+In the college application, a student includes the transcript (a document that lists courses taken and grades at year’s end, honors notations, and so on).

-The application additionally includes the applicant’s resume, personal essay, letters of recommendation, a letter provided by the student’s school (the “profile”), and some other relevant pieces of information, and if you have a college acceptance interview, check out this post for useful advice.
+The application additionally includes the applicant’s resume, personal essay, letters of recommendation, a letter provided by the student’s school (the “profile”), and some other relevant pieces of information.
+If you have a college acceptance interview, check out this post for useful advice.

 A high school diploma simply states that the student successfully completed the minimum course requirements at a certain school.
 Diplomas usually come in beautiful covers and are not shown or sent to colleges; that’s exactly what transcripts are for.

 So there’s no guarantee that Penn Foster High School graduates will get accepted into colleges or universities, and this also counts for online high school diplomas from other online high schools, such as James Madison Online High School, based in Norcross, Georgia.

 Keep in mind that colleges use various acceptance criteria and requirements and that not all universities and colleges are recognizing all standard high school diplomas.
 It’s the transcripts that matter!

 How Many Credits do I Need to Graduate from Penn Foster High School?